-Who you're calling: You'll need to know which district or city you live in and the name of the legislator or elected official you're trying to contact.
+Who you're calling: You'll need to know the name of the legislator or elected official you're trying to contact.

-What you're calling about: State the bill number or community issue you're calling about to and what action you'd like your lawmaker to take (For example: "Please vote NO on HB 1234!" or "Please stop attempts to ban books in my school.").
+What you're calling about: State the community issue you're calling in reference to and what action you'd like your lawmaker to take. (e.g. "Please, stop attempts to ban books in my school.")

 Say thank you to the person you speak with and leave your phone number or email for follow up.
-Let them know you will follow up within a week if you don't get a response.
+Let them know you will follow up within a week if you don't get a call back.